ippontech/blog-usa/posts/the-documents-are-in-the-computer-front-end-development-for-back-end-engineers.md

 I also came to programming from a different direction compared to many of my peers.
 While many of my classmates were creating themes for their Xanga sites with HTML and CSS, I remember being _super_ intimidated.
 I was a kid and I really didn't need a website, anyway, so I gave up and chalked up programming as something that wasn't for me.
 In college, though, I encountered opportunities to use a computer in the context of domains I was already interested in -- agent-based modeling of population growth, and "Why bother to do the integral when Mathematica can do it for me?", and so on.
 The problems I was trying to solve normally didn't include a graphical user interface, and never required me to create a web-based front-end.

-All of that to say: I'm writing this blog post as a way of summing up what I've learned about the "somethings" of front-end development, including naming and defining some of the concepts I had no idea existed.
+All of that to say: I'm writing this short series of blog posts as a way of summing up some of what I've learned about the "somethings" of front-end development, including naming and defining some of the concepts I had no idea existed.
 I'll also give some examples of what the concepts look like applied in a simple application we'll build along the way.

 # Setting the Stage